Complex Regional Pain Syndrome (CRPS/RSD)

 Signs and symptoms in the affected body part may include:

 - Skin changes such as increased or decreased skin temperature, increased swelling, thin or shiny skin.

 - Changes in hair and nail growth pattern

 - Decreased motor function and disability.

-Complex Regional Pain Syndrome (CRPS) Causes:
+Complex Regional Pain Syndrome Causes:

-Complex Regional Pain Syndrome (CRPS) Testing:
+Complex Regional Pain Syndrome Diagnosis and Treatments:

-Various medications can be used for CRPS pain relief / RSD pain relief treatments, including pain relievers, corticosteroids, bone-loss medication and sympathetic nerve-blocking medication.
-Hot and cold applications to the site and topical analgesics can be done at home, and physical therapy may be suggested to maintain limb mobility and restoration of function
+Various medications can be used for CRPS pain relief, including pain medications, corticosteroids, bone-loss medication, and stabilizing drugs.
+Hot and cold applications to the site and topical analgesics can be performed at home, and physical therapy is very important to maintain limb mobility and restoration of function

 - Physical Therapy